Where did the Christmas Tree Originate? In Germany of Course!

 Royals and Christmas Trees

 Royal families had the habit of marrying other royal families throughout Europe, and they took traditions with them.
-Queen Victoria is credited with popularizing the Christmas tree because of an image shared by the Illustrated London News of the Queen, her German born husband Prince Albert, and their children standing around a brightly lit Christmas tree.
+Queen Victoria is credited with popularizing the Christmas tree because of an image shared by the Illustrated London News of the Queen, her German-born husband Prince Albert, and their children standing around a brightly lit Christmas tree.
 But Royals from Germany had been spreading the love of Christmas trees for years.
-In 1800, Charlotte of Mecklenburg-Strelitz, wife of George III of England, gave a Christmas Party complete with Christmas tree covered in lights and sweets.
+In 1800, Charlotte of Mecklenburg-Strelitz, wife of George III of England, gave a Christmas Party complete with a Christmas tree covered in lights and sweets.

 Christmas Trees in Germany

-In Germany, the Christmas Tree was always set up on Christmas Eve … usually by parents… in a closed off room.
-The lit up tree would be revealed on Christmas Eve, after the Christkind had arrived.
+In Germany, the Christmas Tree was always set-up on Christmas Eve … usually by parents… in a closed off room.
+The lit up tree would be revealed on Christmas Eve after the Christkind had arrived.

+Traditionally, Germans use a Fir tree (or Noble Fir) because the space between the branches leaves room for ornaments to properly hang.
 Also, German Christmas Trees tend to be smaller.
 Trees at home don’t fill the room… they are often tabletop trees.

 Edison and his string-light invention may be lighting trees in American homes, but in Germany, Candles are still used.
 (They aren’t left lit all day and night like lights might be here… and they are always supervised).